-Symptoms of the heartburn are usually present after a meal and may get worse when lying down.
+Heartburn symptoms are usually present after a meal and may get worse when lying down.

-Antacids neutralise stomach acid and therefore help with symptoms caused by the excess of acid.
+Antacids neutralize stomach acid and therefore help with symptoms caused by the excess of acid.
 Additionally, antacids may contain alginates (sodium alginate), which form a 'raft' preventing acid from leaving the stomach.
 Antacids usually contain sodium bicarbonate or potassium bicarbonate as an active ingredient.

 The table below shows the differences between main Gaviscon products focusing mainly on the main active ingredients present in the formulation of each product.